Symbian9/qmapshack-doc-wiki/DocFaqData.md

     * Check if there is a file `libmysql.dll` in the directory where `qmapshack.exe` is located.
 If not, move the file to this location.
     * Check if there is a file `sqldrivers\qsqlmysql.dll` relative to the directory where `qmapshack.exe` is located.
 If not, move the file to this location.
+* Check if MySQL version is 5.6.5 or greater.
 * Check if your MySQL client is running.
 If not, start it.
 * Check if your user name and password is correct.